ssup1/mathai-web/_pages/terms.md

 The Service Provider may periodically update their Terms and Conditions.
 Therefore, you are advised to review this page regularly for any changes.
 The Service Provider will notify you of any changes by posting the new Terms and Conditions on this page.

-These terms and conditions are effective as of 2024-10-15
+These terms and conditions are effective as of 2024-11-07

 **Contact Us**

-If you have any questions or suggestions about the Terms and Conditions, please do not hesitate to contact the Service Provider at support@aimathexpert.app
+If you have any questions or suggestions about the Terms and Conditions, please do not hesitate to contact the Service Provider at support@aimathexpert.app.